Data Processing Agreement

 5.5 Audits.
 Darwin will, upon Customer's reasonable advance written request, allow for and contribute to audits, including inspections, of those books and records reasonably necessary and relevant to verify Darwin's compliance with this DPA, conducted by Customer (or a third party on Customer's behalf) provided that (i) Darwin is given a minimum of thirty (30) days advance written notice of such audit, (ii) such audits or inspections are not conducted more than once per year (unless requested by a Supervisory Authority); (iii) are conducted only during Darwin's normal business hours; and (iv) are conducted in a manner that causes minimal disruption to Darwin's operations and business.
 Customer agrees that all information, documents, and other materials collected during the course of any audits constitutes Confidential Information (or such equivalent term as used in the Agreement) of Darwin, and may not be used for any purpose other than to verify Darwin's compliance with this DPA.

-ACCESS REQUESTS AND DATA SUBJECT RIGHTS
+6. ACCESS REQUESTS AND DATA SUBJECT RIGHTS

-Government Disclosure.
-Darwin will promptly notify Customer of any request for the disclosure of Customer Personal Data by a governmental or regulatory body or law enforcement authority (including any Supervisory Authority) unless otherwise prohibited by law or a legally binding order of such body or agency.
+6.1 Government Disclosure.
+Darwin will promptly notify Customer of any request for the disclosure of Customer Personal Data by a governmental or regulatory body or law

-Data Subject Rights.
+6.2 Data Subject Rights.
 Customer shall ensure that the Data Subjects can avail themselves of their rights under applicable Data Privacy Laws, with the reasonable assistance of Darwin as required by such Data Privacy Laws and as described in this Section 6.2.
 Where applicable, and taking into account the nature of the Processing, Darwin will use reasonable endeavors to assist Customer by implementing appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of Customer's obligation to respond to requests by Data Subjects to exercise their rights under applicable Data Privacy Laws.
 Where permitted by applicable Data Privacy Laws, as to requests by Data Subjects made directly to Darwin relating to Customer Personal Data in Darwin's possession, Darwin will notify Customer (email sufficing) and may inform the Data Subject that the request cannot be acted upon because the request has been sent to a Processor.

-DATA PROTECTION IMPACT ASSESSMENT AND PRIOR CONSULTATION
+7. DATA PROTECTION IMPACT ASSESSMENT AND PRIOR CONSULTATION 7.1

 To the extent required under applicable Data Privacy Laws, upon Customer's reasonable request, Darwin will provide Customer with reasonably relevant information to enable Customer to carry out data protection impact assessments, transfer assessments, or prior consultations with any Supervisory Authority, in each case solely in relation to Darwin's Processing of Customer Personal Data and taking into account the nature of the Processing and information available to Darwin; provided, however, that where Customer requests assistance of any type that (i) is unnecessary, (ii) is not required of a Processor under applicable Data Privacy Laws, or (iii) is highly burdensome or costly, Darwin may charge a reasonable administrative fee as a condition to providing such assistance.

-8.
+8. TERMINATION

-Deletion of data.
+8.1 Deletion of data.
 Except as otherwise set forth in the Agreement, and subject to Section 8.2 below, Darwin will, at Customer's direction within ninety (90) days of the date of termination of the Agreement:

-delete and use all reasonable efforts to delete and/or procure the deletion of Customer Personal Data Processed by Darwin or any of its Subprocessors; or return a copy of Customer Personal Data by secure file transfer in Darwin's then-current format.
+(a) delete and use reasonable efforts to delete and/or procure the deletion of Customer Personal Data Processed by Darwin or any of its Subprocessors; or return a copy of Customer Personal Data by secure file transfer in Darwin's then-current format.

 8.2 Darwin and its Subprocessors may retain Customer Personal Data to the extent required by any applicable laws.
 Any retained Customer Personal Data shall continue to be subject to this DPA.

-9.
+9. INDEMNIFICATION

-Each party shall indemnify and hold harmless the other party and its affiliates, employees, and agents, for all costs, damages, or losses incurred in connection with claims, demands, or proceedings by a Data Subject or any other third party, and/or any associated financial penalties imposed by supervisory or regulatory authorities, arising from any breach by the indemnifying party of its obligations under Section 3 of this DPA.
+9.1 Each party shall indemnify and hold harmless the other party and its affiliates, employees, and agents, for all costs, damages, or losses incurred in connection with claims, demands, or proceedings by a Data Subject or any other third party, and/or any associated financial penalties imposed by supervisory or regulatory authorities, arising from any breach by the indemnifying party of its obligations under Section 3 of this DPA.
 The indemnifying party shall not enter into any settlement without the indemnified party's express prior written consent that (1) assigns, imparts or imputes fault or responsibility to the indemnified party or its affiliates, (2) includes a consent to an injunction or similar relief or otherwise imposes any obligation binding upon the indemnified party or its affiliates, or (3) provides for relief other than monetary damages that the indemnifying party solely bears.
 The indemnification obligations set forth in this Section 9 shall be the parties' sole and exclusive indemnification obligations relating to or arising from any breaches of this DPA.

 ANNEX 1